 - In some cases, a practicing healthcare or research professional will be allowed to have certain science courses older than five years.

-- The following courses have no time limits: English, general psychology, statistics, basic food preparation, and quantity foods.
+- The following courses have no time limits: English, general psychology and statistics.

 You must submit official transcripts prior to enrollment.

 Students who completed courses outside the United States are required to have a detailed course-by-course evaluation of their transcripts by a company found at: http://www.eatright.org/students/getstarted/international/agencies.aspx.

 What if I have not taken these prerequisites yet?

 Students may fulfill the prerequisite courses at another institution or local community college convenient to them.
-All prerequisites must be completed prior to enrolling the MS/DPD.
-The only exceptions are the food preparation and quantity foods courses; they must be completed by spring of the second year of the program.
-They are available either at Drexel University or at Community College of Philadelphia.
+All prerequisites must be completed prior to enrolling the MS/DPD Plus.
+They are available either at the Community College of Philadelphia or your local community college.

 Two letters of recommendation